asyncapi/website/pages/blog/hacktoberfest-summary-2020.md

 Don't be afraid of [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 It is an excellent event for both contributors and maintainers.

 There are [haters](https://blog.domenic.me/hacktoberfest/) that will tell you something different.
-My advice, follow **trimmed mean** measure and always discard extreme opinions, especially if they call for boycotting:
+My advice, follow [truncated mean](https://en.wikipedia.org/wiki/Truncated_mean) measure and always discard extreme opinions, especially if they call for boycotting:

 > Finally, and most importantly, we can remember that this is how DigitalOcean treats the open source maintainer community, and stay away from their products going forward

 Cancel culture at its best.
-That someone is good at programming or works at Google or Facebook doesn't make them experts in everything.
+The fact that someone is good at programming or works at Google or Facebook doesn't make them experts in everything.
 Remember that celebrities are not good candidates for a role model.

 There are no perfect events; there are no best solutions.
 There is always a place for improvement, but it should be followed by open, civilized discussion.

 Let me conclude by saying that I hope the "harm to the open source made by DigitalOcean" is not as significant as the harm that such hate does to open source by discouraging new open source contributors.
 However, this is just speculation.
 How can I know that any of these things is the harm if I did not conduct scientific research?
 I can only confirm that Hacktoberfest did not harm [AsyncAPI Initiative](https://www.asyncapi.com/).
 On the contrary, it was pretty neat.

-## SPAM
+## Spam

-During the entire event, we had only two SPAM PRs.
+During the entire event, we had only two spam PRs.
 I can imagine that a much more popular and known project might have more.
 Nevertheless, adding the **invalid** label and closing a PR is a super simple operation, three clicks.

-The definition of SPAM heavily depends on maintainers.
+The definition of spam heavily depends on maintainers.
 For example, [this](https://github.com/facebook/react/pull/19953) is not invalid for me; for me, grammar is not "subjective nits".

 ## Why We Participated in Hacktoberfest